auto-qa-hub/saucedemo_playwright/TEST_PLAN.md

 - Playwright HTML Reports
 - Allure Reports for detailed analysis

-# 9. Conclusion
+# 8. Conclusion

-This test plan serves as a roadmap for effectively automating the SauceDemo website using Playwright and TypeScript.
+This test plan is a roadmap for effectively automating the SauceDemo website using Playwright and TypeScript.
 By following structured testing strategies, defect management, and risk mitigation, we aim to ensure the quality and reliability of the application while streamlining the testing process.